EvernodeXRPL/evernode-host/README.md

   - Publicly accessible IP/DNS

 ## Important tips
-  - You can use a phyisical or virtual (VPS) Linux server as your Evernode host. **[WSL](https://docs.microsoft.com/en-us/windows/wsl/about) is not supported**.
+  - You can use a physical or virtual (VPS) Linux server as your Evernode host. **[WSL](https://docs.microsoft.com/en-us/windows/wsl/about) is not supported**.
   - It's recommended that you use a server which DOES NOT contain other workloads important to you.
 It's best if you can provision a fresh VPS from a cloud provider which you can dedicate for Evernode beta and dispose of easily when no longer required.
   - Based on the smart contracts that are hosted on your server, you server will accumulate network usage while its operating.
 During the early days of the beta, this will be minimal (eg. less than 50 GB per month).
-Even as the beta network grows, we predict that this will be well within the basic data transfer allowances of most cloud VPS providers (eg. 500 - 1000 GB per month).
+Even as the beta network grows, we predict that this will be well within the basic data transfer allowances of most cloud VPS providers (e.g. 500 - 1000 GB per month).
 However, we recommend you to monitor the network usage or set upper limits to avoid unpredictable costs.
   - **Firewalls and ports** - Evernode software itself does not require any ports to be opened.
 However the smart contracts that are getting hosted on your host requires ports to be opened and incoming traffic be allowed to those ports.
 Evernode automatically adds the required allow-rules to the operating system firewall.
-But if your host is behind an external firewall you need to allow incoming TCP traffic to the ncessary ports ranges.
+But if your host is behind an external firewall you need to allow incoming TCP traffic to the necessary ports ranges.
 There are two port ranges which by default starts at 26201 and 22861.
 If your host supports `n` contract instances, the port ranges to allow would be `26201 to 26201+n` and `22861 to 22861+n`.

 Run the following command to install Evernode beta on your Linux server.
 You need root (sudo) access for this.